Thomas Cook France says seeking creditor protection

-PARIS (Reuters) - The French arm of collapsed British travel firm Thomas Cook TCG.L said on Tuesday it was asking the French commercial court of Nanterre for creditor protection.
+PARIS, Sept 24 (Reuters) - The French arm of collapsed British travel firm Thomas Cook said on Tuesday it was asking the French commercial court of Nanterre for creditor protection.

 Thomas Cook France will hold a meeting of its works council on Thursday about a plan to declare insolvency and to start a recovery procedure, the statement said.

-Several potential buyers from the tourism sector have expressed an interest for Thomas Cook France, which has 780 staff and revenue of 425 million euros, it added.
+Several potential buyers from the tourism sector have expressed an interest for Thomas Cook France, which has 780 staff and revenue of 425 milion euros, it added.

-Hundreds of thousands of holidaymakers were stranded on Monday by the collapse of the world’s oldest travel firm Thomas Cook TCG.L, sparking the largest peacetime repatriation effort in British history.
+Hundreds of thousands of holidaymakers were stranded on Monday by the collapse of the world’s oldest travel firm Thomas Cook, sparking the largest peacetime repatriation effort in British history.
+(Reporting by Dominique Vidalon, Editing by Sarah White)